moavern/2025F1Prediction/README.md

 - Models are relatively simple—useful for experimentation or as a foundation for more complex ML workflows.

 ---
+## 📈 Model Performance
+The Mean Absolute Error (MAE) is used to evaluate how well the model predicts race times.
+Lower MAE values indicate more accurate predictions.

 ## 📈 Future Enhancements